chicagozer/rtdb/README.md

 ## Security

-**rtdb** does not have inherent security.
+**rtdb** has very little inherent security.
 This is by design.

 **rtdb** is intended to be run behind a secure web server such as [Apache](http://httpd.apache.org/).
 Apache and other web servers provide facilities to apply granular URL based security to **rtdb**.
 See advanced topic, securing **rtdb** with simplesamlphp and Apache.

+"Out of the box", rtdb implements Basic Authentication security for the administration functions.
+The user/password are set via environmental variables **RTDBADMIN_USER** and **RTDBADMIN_PWD**.
+In a production environment where security has been delegated, the Basic Authentication may be disabled by changing the settings file parameter **disableBasicAuth** to **true**.

+If rtdb is used over the internet, be sure to secure the traffic with https if you intend to rely on basic authentication.

 ## REST API

-**rtdb** uses a REST API to manage the database.
+**rtdb** uses a simple REST API to manage and interact with the database.
 (The web interface even uses this REST API behind the scenes.
 Feel free to check out the HTML!)

 The REST API speaks JSON and uses standard verbs.